YoichiroUrita/Misc./README.md

 PhpSpreadsheet is successor of PhpExcel, and deals with Excel Files (.xls,.xlsx,.xlsm and more).

-I was looking for sample about output to browser by read XLSX.
+I was looking for sample about output to browser from read XLSX.
 But that is rarely found.

-So I wrote this.
+So I wrote this for someone looking for same thing.